Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering

 Improvements to cepstral separation were achieved by averaging the power cepstrum over a sufficiently long time window, providing an estimate of the non-rahmonic components (i.e., those not resulting from multi-path interactions), which could then be subtracted from the original cepstrum.
 This technique, which was named cepstrum subtraction \parencite{ferguson2019improved}, has proven effective in enhancing the extraction of rahmonic components for time-delay estimation.
 Similarly, the removal of cepstral local maxima was applied to reduce multi-path artefacts in hydroacoustic channels \parencite{czapiewska2020reduction}, improving data transmission quality by up to five times.
 Both approaches enhance the separation of multi-path components by estimating the behaviour of the rahmonics; however, when applied across the entire quefrency range, they incorporate bands into the filtering process that are not influenced by these artefacts.
 Moreover, they do not account for the physical constraints of reflection patterns, which could further improve the robustness of such applications.

-Despite existing cepstral filtering techniques targeting the separation of reflected components from acoustic data, further improvements can be made by incorporating physical limitations of the environment into the filtering process.
-Additionally, current methods do not account for variability in medium properties, leaving an opportunity for adaptive filtering of cepstral representations.
+Despite existing cepstral filtering techniques aimed at separating reflected components from acoustic data, further improvements can be achieved by incorporating physical limitations of the environment into the filtering process.
+Additionally, current methods often do not account for variability in the target signature arising from movement configuration and environment, thereby leaving scope for adaptive filtering of cepstral representations.